BlueM/XMLTransformer/README.markdown

 The callback function/method/closure should accept three arguments:

-* The element/tag name
+* The element / tag name
-* The element/tag’s attributes (an associative array of name=>value pairs, where the name contains the namespace, if the attribute is not from the default namespace)
+* The element / tag’s attributes (an associative array of name=>value pairs, where the name contains the namespace, if the attribute is not from the default namespace)
-* An element type constant, which will be `XMLTransformer::ELOPEN` for an opening tag, `XMLTransformer::ELEMPTY` for an empty tag and `XMLTransformer::ELCLOSE` for a closing tag.
+* An element type constant, which will be `XMLTransformer::ELEMENT_OPEN` for an opening tag, `XMLTransformer::ELEMENT_EMPTY` for an empty tag and `XMLTransformer::ELEMENT_CLOSE` for a closing tag.

 Please note that the attributes will *always* be given, even for a closing tag.